 Since the relocation of these offices and others to the University Center, the Johnston Building is ready for remodeling.
 Occupants of the new facility are components of the College of Visual Arts and Dance, the College of Human Sciences, general classroom space and other academic units.
+Additionally, this project restores food service operations in areas containing the original dining room space.

 A second phase of this project replaces the current Regional Rehabilitation Center, Building 73, with a new building that will provide food service and academic space.
-The net assignable square footage for both buildings is shown below.

 Space Description: Teaching Lab 20,000 NASF

 Classroom 10,000

+Instructional Media 5,000

+Study 3,500

-Office 40,000
+Office 55,000

 Campus Support Services 2,000

-Other Assignable 13,708
+Other Assignable 18,000

-Research Lab 10,000
+Research Lab 15,000

 Auditorium/Exhibition 2,000

 Student Academic Support 1,000